2024 Best Public Administration Schools in Rhode Island

 The schools below may not offer all types of public admin degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It's hard to beat Roger Williams University if you wish to pursue a degree in public administration.
-RWU is a small private not-for-profit university located in the large suburb of Bristol.
-This university ranks 7th out of 9 schools for overall quality in the state of Rhode Island.
+It's difficult to beat Roger Williams University if you wish to pursue a degree in public administration.
+RWU is a small private not-for-profit university located in the suburb of Bristol.
+This university ranks 7th out of 9 colleges for overall quality in the state of Rhode Island.

-There were roughly 19 public administration students who graduated with this degree at RWU in the most recent year we have data available.
+There were roughly 23 public administration students who graduated with this degree at RWU in the most recent data year.

-Any student pursuing a degree in public administration has to look into University of Rhode Island.
-URI is a fairly large public university located in the suburb of Kingston.
+Any student pursuing a degree in public administration needs to check out University of Rhode Island.
+URI is a large public university located in the large suburb of Kingston.
 A Best Colleges rank of #320 out of 2,217 schools nationwide means URI is a great university overall.

-There were roughly 24 public administration students who graduated with this degree at URI in the most recent year we have data available.
+There were roughly 30 public administration students who graduated with this degree at URI in the most recent data year.

-It is difficult to beat Rhode Island College if you wish to pursue a degree in public administration.
-RIC is a moderately-sized public college located in the suburb of Providence.
-This college ranks 9th out of 9 schools for overall quality in the state of Rhode Island.
+It is hard to beat Rhode Island College if you wish to pursue a degree in public administration.
+RIC is a moderately-sized public college located in the large suburb of Providence.
+This college ranks 9th out of 9 colleges for overall quality in the state of Rhode Island.

-There were roughly 9 public administration students who graduated with this degree at RIC in the most recent year we have data available.
+There were about 10 public administration students who graduated with this degree at RIC in the most recent data year.

 One of 3 majors within the Public Administration area of study, Public Administration has other similar majors worth exploring.